Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Additive-Group Coloring

 In this section we present our main algorithm that computes a proper $O(\sqrt{k})$-coloring from a proper $k$-coloring, where $k =\Omega(\Delta^2)$.
 Consider a graph $G=(V, E)$ with a proper $k$-coloring $\psi$.
 For all vertices $v \in V$, we represent a color $\psi(v) = i$ by a pair $ \langle a_v,b_v \rangle$.
 We do it by finding a prime number $q, \sqrt {k} \leq q \leq 2\sqrt{k} $.
 The color $\psi(v) = i$ is represented by the following pair $\psi(v) = \langle \left \lfloor i/q \right \rfloor, i \bmod q \rangle$.
 Our final goal is to eliminate the first coordinate, i.e., to change all nodes colors such that for every vertex $v \in V$, it will hold that $\psi(v) = \langle 0, b_v\rangle $, $0 \leq b_v < q$, and $\psi$ is a proper $q$-coloring.
 Our algorithm proceeds in iterations, starting from the initial coloring $\psi$.
 In each iteration colors may change, but the coloring remains proper.
 We employ the following definition.

 \begin{dfn} Two neighbors $u,v$ in $G$ {\em conflict} with one another if and only if $\psi(v) = \langle a, b\rangle $ and $\psi(u) = \langle a', b\rangle $, where $0 \leq a,b,a' < q$. \end{dfn}

 Denote $\psi(v) = \langle a, b\rangle $.
 We will refer to $a$ as the first coordinate and to $b$ as the second coordinate.
 Denote by $\psi_i(v)$ the color of $v \in V$ in round $i$.
 Our algorithm starts from a proper $k = \Omega(\Delta^2)$ coloring of the input graph $G = (V,E)$.
-In each round the algorithm performs the following step.
+In each round the algorithm performs the following step, for $q$ rounds.
 For all $v \in V$ in parallel, if a node $v$ conflicts with a neighboring node $u$, then the new color of $v$ in the end of this round is $\psi_{i+1}(v) = \langle a, (b + a) \bmod q\rangle $.
 Otherwise (this means $v$ does not conflict with any neighbor), we set $\psi_{i+1}(v) = \langle 0, b\rangle $, and the color of $v$ becomes final and will not change anymore.\footnote[1]{Note, however, that a {\em finalized} vertex $v$, i.e., a vertex with $\psi_i(v) = \langle 0, b \rangle$, can keep running the same iterative step, and still its colors will stay unchanged.} This completes the description of the algorithm.
 Note that a node does not have to send its new color to all of its neighbors.
 Rather it is enough to send only one bit indicating whether its color became final or that it changed according to the rule specified above.
 We will use this property later.
+The pseudocode of the algorithm is provided below.
+(The pseudocode is for a specific vertex $v$ that runs this algorithm.
+All vertices run it in parallel.)
 Next, we prove correctness.